sendwithus/competencies/roles/base.md

 # Base

-General skills needed to excel at SearchSpring
+General skills needed to excel at Searchspring

 <skills>
 Human